Thank you for stopping by our wishlist!

-People visiting often ask us what they can bring as gifts.
-We also receive emails from people wondering if there is something we want them to send.
-Here are some suggestions of items that can be hard for us to get in Tanzania.
+People visiting often ask us what they can bring to help.
+Below are some suggestions of items that can be hard for us to get in Tanzania.

 - Games appropriate for children ages 5-10 (e.g. Uno cards, Twister, Junior Monopoly, Soccer balls, puzzles etc.)

 Some people also ask us what they can send.
 Putting your faith in the postal service is a trusting act in any country, but when sending to Africa it can be all the more unknown!
 That is why we have included a few tips on how best to go about this:

 Sending via regular post: This is OK but arrival times vary, but costs are lower than almost all other providers.
 Most businesses and residence have a ‘P.O.
 Box’ address so when a letter or parcel arrives it is delivered into our Arusha box and a note sent for us to collect it.
 This is the most cost effective but slowest option and timing can vary from one to several weeks.

 Sending via DHL International courier service: This is a more costly option but a much quicker and safer.
 On the pro-forma slip we ask that you stipulate a small nominal amount in the value box – this is because items of high value (i.e. $20.00+) will require us to pay import tax on collection.
 This is something we can little afford even if we are dying to receive your generous gift!